stuartsierra/clojure-hadoop/README.txt

 DEPENDENCIES

+This library requires Java 6.

-In order to compile and run this code, you will need the following JAR files in your classpath:
+In order to compile and use this library, you will need the following JAR files in your classpath:

  1. clojure.jar
  2. hadoop-0.18.3-core.jar